Do I have to be member of your church or a particular church to send my child to school there?

 All teachers, preschool through 8th grade, have at least a bachelor’s degree.
 K-8 teachers have also completed a teacher training program and have been credentialed by a state.

-Preschool lead teachers are expected to have a bachelor’s degree in education and/or pursue a CDA (Child Development Associate) credential.
+Preschool lead teachers are expected to have a bachelor’s degree in education and/or a CDA (Child Development Associate) credential.
 Each preschool staff member must hold or pursue a CDA and complete 18 hours of professional development each academic year.

-Elementary and middle school teachers are expected to have a bachelor’s degree in education, state certification, and a Lutheran teacher’s diploma.
+Elementary and middle school teachers are expected to have a bachelor’s degree in education, state certification, and a Lutheran teacher’s certification.
 Elementary teachers attend school in-services, local workshops and the LCMS Pacific Southwest District teacher conference to complete 18 hours of professional development each year.

 What are the school hours?